CT

 What is the Dreamtime?

 The Dreamtime (or Dreaming) is the foundational creation narrative and spiritual law of Aboriginal peoples.
-Ancestral beings shaped the land, waters, animals, and laws.
-It is not a past event — it is a living framework connecting past, present, and future, transmitted through songlines, dance, and visual art.
+Ancestral beings shaped the land, waters, animals, and human laws.
+It is important to understand that the Dreamtime is not a past event — it is a living framework connecting past, present, and future, transmitted through songlines, dance, visual art, and oral tradition.
+"The Dreaming" also refers to each individual's totemic heritage and their specific relationship to Country — an active, living connection rather than a historical memory.

-When did British colonisation begin?
+When did British colonisation of Australia begin?

 What were the Stolen Generations?